If you're still installing backflow preventers in utility vaults, it's time for a change.

 One Texas backflow tester sends us pictures and videos of flooded vaults.
 We also interviewed a Virginia-based tester and instructor.
 He says 100 percent of the vaults he works on have flooded at least once.

-A cross-connection control investigator in a large midwestern city told us something very scary.
-He says he’s opened thousands of vaults during his 30-year career and only one out of 100 is dry.
-And when the vault floods, the backflow prevention device is often completely under water.
+A cross-connection control investigator in a large midwestern city told us something alarming.
+He's opened thousands of vaults during his 30-year career and only one out of 100 is dry.
+And when the vault floods, the backflow prevention device is often completely underwater.

 Experts at USC write about the dangers of flooded utility vaults in their publication, Cross Talk.
 They recommend all backflow prevention assemblies be installed above-grade.
 Double-check valve assemblies are often installed below-grade to prevent freezing, but typically end up underwater in a flooded vault.

 Outdoor backflow enclosures reduce the risk of a cross-connection.
-Yet, test cocks found on a DC could be the site of a cross-connection: if a test cock leaks or is broken off and submerges, backflow could occur through the test cock.
+Yet, test cocks found on a DC could be the site of a cross-connection: if a test cock leaks or is broken off and submerges, backflow may occur.
 So, instead of preventing backflow, a cross-connection gets created through the assembly!

 Additionally, every state requires each water jurisdiction to have a cross-connection control program with language similar to this: Each public water supply shall develop a comprehensive, ongoing program for the detection, elimination, and prevention of cross connections.